Leon Spinks: Move to cruiserweight

-It was Spinks' last heavyweight bout for years, as he began boxing in the cruiserweight division.
+It was Spinks's last heavyweight bout for years, as he began boxing in the cruiserweight division.
 He beat contender Ivy Brown by a decision in ten rounds, and gained a decision against former and future title challenger Jesse Burnett in twelve rounds.

 Spinks was due to face the World Cruiserweight number one David Pearce, but the fight was called off on 24 hours notice after the fighters had both weighed in, due to the BBBoC stance on Pearce fighting abroad in the newly formed Cruiserweight division.

 When his brother Michael Spinks defeated Larry Holmes in a controversial upset for the IBF heavyweight championship in 1985, they became the only brothers to have held world heavyweight championships.
 They kept the distinction until the Klitschko brothers became champions two decades later.

 In the 1980s Leon Spinks competed in several boxer vs. wrestler matches in New Japan Pro-Wrestling (NJPW), including losing by submission to Antonio Inoki.
 In 1986 Spinks earned his last championship opportunity, fighting Dwight Muhammad Qawi for the WBA cruiserweight championship.
 Qawi had been defeated by Michael Spinks three years earlier for his WBC light heavyweight championship.
 However, Leon lost by TKO in the sixth round.

 Spinks boxed for another eight years with mixed results.
 In 1994 he lost a bout by KO to John Carlo, the first time a former heavyweight champion had lost to a boxer making his pro debut (promoter Charles Farrell later admitted to falsifying Carlo's record in order to get the fight sanctioned by the District of Columbia).
 Spinks retired at age 42, after losing an 8-round decision to Fred Houpe in 1995, who was coming off a seventeen-year hiatus.

-Professional Wrestling Career
+Professional wrestling career

-On October 9, 1986 Spinks lost to Japanese legend Antonio Inoki in a mixed martial arts fight for New Japan Pro Wrestling.
-Spinks made an appearance for the United States Wrestling Association on June 25, 1990 where he lost to Jerry Lawler by disqualification.
+On October 9, 1986, Spinks lost to Japanese legend Antonio Inoki in a mixed martial arts fight for New Japan Pro Wrestling.
+Spinks made an appearance for the United States Wrestling Association on June 25, 1990, where he lost to Jerry Lawler by disqualification.

 In 1991, Spinks made his debut in Japan for Frontier Martial-Arts Wrestling (FMW) teaming with fellow boxer Rufus Blackborn.
 He later teamed with Dr. Luther in 1992.
-On March 25, 1992 he defeated Tarzan Goto for the FMW Brass Knuckles Heavyweight Championship.
+On March 25, 1992, he defeated Tarzan Goto for the FMW Brass Knuckles Heavyweight Championship.
 He would drop the title to Atsushi Onita on May 24, 1992.
 In 1993, he feuded with Terry Funk and retired from wrestling later that year.